DoubleHelixX/fyyur/README.md

 ```
 ### What functionality does Fyyur provide?

+ - **` Pictures below are outdated and will get updated soon.
+More functionality and changes to styles have been added.
+Check out the app itself to see.`**

 **Using Fyyur will give you the ability to search,create,delete,edit,view artist, venues, and or shows!**
 - Artist
   - **` As an artist you can:`**